Winter Packing List: How To Avoid Freezing To Death

 And to bring one last level of warmth to my gear, I used hand and foot warmers religiously.

 Hand warmers and foot warmers are essential items in extreme winter weather.
-They come in disposable packs, reuseable packs or electric hand warmers.
-I would simply throw a hand warmer in my gloves and my fingers were never cold!
+They come in disposable packs, reusable packs, or electric hand warmers.
+I would simply throw a hand warmer in my gloves, and my fingers would never be cold!
 Plus, hand warmers are also essential for keeping batteries (phone and camera) warm in cold environments.

 I used the foot warmers more sparingly, mainly for Aurora-watching.
 Actually, it was more like Aurora waiting.
 Standing and waiting in the cold meant my toes would get cold, even in my awesome Oboz boots.